 Prosecutors are mostly concerned with getting a conviction and sending people to jail.
 They often fail to see the broader consequences of a criminal conviction on the defendant and his family.
 The need for highly effective legal representation is paramount when the stakes are so high and winning is everything.
 You cannot afford to lose your Domestic Battery case!

-We have represented thousands of clients over the last 20 years with great success.
-When we appear in Court, our clients can rest assured that they are being represented by a highly skilled criminal defense trial attorney with one goal in mind: To Win!
+Our lawyers have represented thousands of clients over the last 20 years with great success.
+When your lawyer appears with you in Court, you can rest assured that you are being represented by a highly skilled criminal defense trial attorney with one goal in mind: To Win!

-On the first Court date, we immediately file with the Court a Motion for Discovery which requires the Prosecutor to give us all of the evidence that they have against you, including police reports, statements, the accuser’s criminal background, pictures and video and audio tapes of 911 calls.
-We have to make sure there are no surprises.
-Upon reviewing all of the evidence, we will then typically file a Motion to Dismiss, Motion to Quash Arrest and Suppress Evidence, Motion to Suppress Statement and any other motions that are required by the facts and the law.
-The idea is to win the case before it goes to trial and to apply maximum pressure on the state.
+At your first Court date, your lawyer will file with the Court a Motion for Discovery which requires the Prosecutor to give your lawyer all of the evidence that they have against you, including police reports, statements, the accuser’s criminal background, pictures and video and audio tapes of 911 calls.
+Your attorney has to make sure there are no surprises.
+Upon reviewing all of the evidence, your attorney will typically file all the motions necessary to get the case dismissed or to have evidence excluded that was illegally and improperly obtained by the police.
+The idea is for your lawyer to win the case before it goes to trial and to apply maximum pressure on the state.

-When your freedom and reputation is at stake, trust us to fight the State and its hired prosecutors to win your case.
-We have a proven track record of winning criminal cases with thousands of grateful and satisfied clients.
+When your freedom and reputation is at stake, trust our lawyers to fight the State and its hired prosecutors to win your case.
+Our attorneys have a proven track record of winning criminal cases with thousands of grateful and satisfied clients.